 2) 250 participants who both smoke and vape.

-Researchers will use smart phones and other tools to collect information on patterns of use of these products, levels of addiction, withdrawal symptoms, success quitting versus relapse, lifestyle factors, carcinogen exposure, and how one group of participants compares to the other over time.
+Researchers used smart phones and other tools to collect information on patterns of use of these products, levels of addiction, withdrawal symptoms, success quitting versus relapse, lifestyle factors, carcinogen exposure, and how one group of participants compares to the other over time.

 “This research will allow us to examine the public health effects of smoking and vaping during this critical period of emerging policy discussions,” said UW-CTRI Associate Director of Research Dr. Megan Piper, co-principal investigator on the grant with UW-CTRI Director of Clinical Services Dr. Douglas Jorenby.